mhahsler/Introduction_to_Data_Mining_R_Examples/README.md

 > Pang-Ning Tan, Michael Steinbach, Anuj Karpatne and Vipin Kumar, [_Introduction to Data Mining,_](https://www-users.cs.umn.edu/~kumar001/dmbook/index.php) Addison Wesley, 1st or 2nd edition.

-The slides and examples are used in my course [CS 7331 - Data Mining](http://michael.hahsler.net/SMU/CS7331) taught at [SMU](https://www.smu.edu/) and will be regularly updated and improved.
-The code examples are now compiled into the free online book
+The slides and examples are used in my course _CS 5/7331 Data Mining_ taught at [SMU](https://www.smu.edu/) and will be regularly updated and improved.
-[An R Companion for Introduction to Data Mining](https://mhahsler.github.io/Introduction_to_Data_Mining_R_Examples/book/) which is published under the creative commons attribution license and you can share and adapt them freely.
+The code examples are now compiled into the free online book [An R Companion for Introduction to Data Mining](https://mhahsler.github.io/Introduction_to_Data_Mining_R_Examples/book/) which is published under the creative commons attribution license and you can share and adapt them freely.
 Please open an [issue](issues)
 for corrections or to suggest improvements.

 ## Covered Chapters